 Oregon Shakespeare Festival Production - 2018

-Following the successful world premiere of this play in Stratford-upon-Avon in 2017, Frances Ya-Chu Cowhig’s version of Snow in Midsummer will have a further life in a new production at the Oregon Shakespeare Festival, directed by the original Director, Justin Audibert.
+Following the successful world premiere of this play in Stratford-upon-Avon in 2017, a new production of Frances Ya-Chu Cowhig’s version of Snow in Midsummer played at the Oregon Shakespeare Festival, directed by the original Director, Justin Audibert.

 Find out more about cultural exchanges with China and the UK: